zachleat/zachleat.com/web/_posts/2018-04-20-preload-font-display.md

 ---
-title: "preload with font-display: optional is an Anti-pattern"
+title: 'preload with font-display: optional is an Anti-pattern'
 permalink: /preload-font-display-optional/
 tags:
   - font-loading
+  - popular-posts
+postRank: 4
 ---

 Most of the _quick win_ font loading advice I’m seeing right now (and some [that I give out](/web/23-minutes/)) involves combining `preload` and the `font-display` CSS descriptor.